 How Does the Inversion Method Work?

 If you're ready to see if you're one of the lucky ones, you only need some hair oil and a comfortable place to invert yourself.
 Lying on your back so that your head hangs over the side or end of your bed is how many people do it since everyone isn't able to do a handstand or doesn't own an inversion table.
-Alternately, you can sit in a chair and bend forward from the waist so that your head hangs between your knees, or stand and bend over, touching your toes if you can.
+Alternately, you can also sit in a chair and bend forward from the waist so that your head hangs between your knees, or stand and bend over, touching your toes if you can.

 After warming up a small amount of oil (coconut, jojoba oil, grapeseed or Jamaican Black Castor Oil are good choices), thoroughly massage it into your scalp and then invert yourself.
 This should be done twice a day for several (three to five) minutes at a time.
 Follow this routine for seven straight days.
 It's advised to leave the oil on your scalp for a minimum of two to three hours afterward, but you can still shampoo or co-wash after if desired.